Thank you so much for choosing me to capture this precious time for your

 If all goes as planned, the hospital session will take about 20 minutes.
 There have been times that the session has taken up to an hour, when baby wants to be changed and fed.
 Please plan on an average of 20(ish) minutes, but upwards to an hour, if needed.

-I like to post sneak peeks on Facebook within 24 hours of your session.
+I like to post sneak peeks on Facebook within 3 days of your session.
 If you do not wish for photos to be posted, please let me know.
-I only post if approval is given via email/message.
+I only post if approval is given via email.

 You will receive all edited, full size images within 4 weeks of your session.
 I will notify you when your